A close-up of a black projector with a blue light on the lens.

 What is a Ductless HVAC System?

 A ductless HVAC system, also known as a mini-split system, consists of an outdoor compressor unit and one or more indoor air-handling units.
 These units are connected by refrigerant lines, eliminating the need for ductwork.
-They give both heating and cooling capabilities, making them a adaptable choice for year-round comfort.
+They give both heating and cooling capabilities, making them a versatile choice for year-round comfort.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

 Ductless systems come in various configurations, including single-zone and multi-zone options.
-Single-zone units control the temperature in one specific room, although multi-zone systems allow for independent temperature settings in different areas of the home.
+Single-zone units control the temperature in one specific room, while multi-zone systems allow for independent temperature settings in different areas of the home.

 Energy Efficiency and Cost Savings